ZipWits

 • Assess an argument as valid or sound

-• Distinguish constructive and destructive dilemmas
+• Distinguish the forms of syllogisms and dilemmas

-• Apply transformation rules to change a statement’s form
+• Apply transformation rules to construct proofs

 Deductive Argument